Ireland - Country Commercial Guide

 Overview

-In May 2021 the Sláintecare Implementation Strategy and Action Plan 2021—2023 was approved by the Irish government and sets out the priorities and actions to abolish the country’s two-tier health system, replacing it instead with a universal health care model such as the UK’s National Health Service (NHS).
+In May 2021, the Irish government set out to create a universally accessible healthcare system (Sláintecare) by removing private healthcare from public hospitals and abolishing the country’s two-tier health system, replacing it with a universal health care model similar to the UK’s National Health Service (NHS).
 Sláintecare’s goals are to improve the experience of patients/service users, improve the experience of clinicians, lower healthcare costs and achieve better healthcare outcomes.
+Since the start of the program, in-patient charges for children under 16 years have been abolished, waiting times have been reduced and over 2,400 healthcare workers have been recruited.

 Significant sectors include diagnostic equipment, imaging and surgical systems, cancer services, chronic disease management, mental health services, women’s health services, maternity and gynecology services, disability services, eHealth/digital health solutions, telehealth & telemedicine, home & community-based care solutions and assisted-living products, and palliative care services.